-- We publish about online courses but almost exclusively about courses free to audit or low-cost courses.
+- We publish about online courses but predominantly about courses free to audit.

 - We promote scholarships and prioritize those open to international applicants.

-- We share information about master degrees and highlight/promote tuition free and fully funded degrees at no cost for the universities.
+- We share information about master degrees and highlight tuition free and fully funded degrees.

-- We interview human rights employees to share information that empowers, enables and equips entry level professionals
+- We interview human rights employees to provide entry level professionals with career insights

-- We hire human rights professional to write career-articles about their area of expertise
+- We hire human rights professionals and students to write articles about their area of expertise